 Straight through from the living room is the dining room.
 This might be my favorite space in the entire house.
 We wanted to take in as much of the tree view as possible, and envisioned these tall windows that were almost floor to ceiling.
 The patio door opens both directions which steps down to our covered patio.
 We have some ideas for the outdoor space, but we won’t tackle that until next Spring.

-Since I mentioned the kitchen cabinets, here is a sneak peak of how that is coming together.
+Since I mentioned the kitchen cabinets, here is a sneak peak of how that is coming together (kitchen design can be found here).
 After seeing the cabinets, I finally left the house feeling good about the design.
 It’s like I could breathe a sigh of relief that this will all come together.
 Side note: designing for myself is 100 x’s harder than designing for clients.
 Too many emotions tied to my own project, and the added pressure that this will likely be our forever home. #Ishouldhavehiredadesigner

 The remainder of the kitchen cabinets will be set on Monday.
 They won’t be trimmed out or finished, but will be set enough that the countertop fabricator can come in and template.
 Once the countertops are installed the backsplash will be tiled.
 The cabinets will be finished out once the trim details are a little further along in the house.